hawkinsw/DailyPL/variables-scope.md

 3. If the parent scope $p$ contains a local variable named $x$, $x$ is bound to that variable.
 4. If the name $x$ is still not bound to a variable, consider the parent scope of $p$, $p'$.
 Continue searching parent scopes until there are no more ancestor scopes.

 The algorithm is relatively straightforward, right?
-All that formalism reflects our intuition that we resolve name to variable bindings by looking for the declaration of the name beginning as close to the point of its use as possible and then continuing to work outward.
+All that formalism reflects our intuition that we resolve name-to-variable -bindings by looking for the local scope of the name beginning as close to the point of its use as as a non-local variable as possible (and then continuing to work outward).

 Well, yes!